 Manhattan Appellate Attorney In Manhattan, NY

 An experienced Manhattan appellate attorney understands that all judges make mistakes.
 While not all adverse determinations by courts can (or should) be appealed, you should always consult with a lawyer before abandoning your civil or commercial claim.
-It is vital that you act quickly — there are strict filing deadlines in both Manhattan and federal appeals.
+It is vital that you act quickly — there are strict filing deadlines in both New York and federal appeals.
 If you do not meet these deadlines, the court will dismiss your appeal and uphold the lower court’s decision.

 What We Do